0xChijoke/0xChijoke/README.md

 - 🌍 Contributing to Open Source.

-- 📚 Learning about Token Engineering and DePIN.
+- 📚 Learning about AI, Token Engineering and DePIN.

 <br/>